ArmyAntSEC/GGGT/MMMT_eng_raw.md

 Read the following:

 _Except for inside the dream sequences, the ghosts are, frustratingly enough, limited in their interaction with the living.
-They can whisper and try to influence, or even occasinally scream out loud, but the living do not always hear and often misinterprete.
+They can whisper and try to influence, or even occasionally scream out loud, but the living do not always hear and often misinterpret.
 In general, they can also perform physical acts if these represent something non-physical.
 Examples: Put pressure on someones shoulders.
 Support someone.
 Beat a rhythm on someones chest to increase or decrease their heart-rate.
 The exception is eating and drinking which the ghosts can do freely at any time._

 _The ghosts can also interact and speak freely with each other.
 They have complex relationships between themselves and very much enjoy commenting how both the living and the dead react to situations._